SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 Those are some of the best and worst results of the Agile revolution.
 You may find other things you like or dislike.

-My key advice is that you shouldn't get religiously invested in any particular idea or approach.
+My advice is that you shouldn't get religiously invested in any particular idea or approach.
 Take the good and avoid the bad.

 Find out what works for you.

 Find out what works for your team.

-Change anything that is't working well.
+Change anything that isn't working well.

 What are the big takeaways from Agile for me?
 1. Embrace flexibility